Valley of Stone Greenway

 The East Lancashire Strategic Cycleway network is made possible by government funding and is led by our partners at Lancashire County Council.
 Over the next few years, they are investing millions of pounds in joining up the dots of some existing but fragmented cycle routes based on old railway lines, building up a more joined up network.
 LCC have invited MPA to bring a creative dimension to the programme, and we are delighted to be working with them.

 The Valley of Stone is 16.5km long and connects Rawtenstall in the west to Waterfoot, Bacup and Whitworth to the Lancashire border with Rochdale at Healey Dell, as well as providing access to many employment sites along the Rossendale Valley.
 It is a largely off road route following a former railway line and when completed will provide a real sustainable travel alternative to using the busy roads which run along the main valley floor.
 The idea for the Valley of Stone has been put forward by the local community and although some sections are already open, the full potential of the route will only be realised once it is fully completed.

-We’re delighted to be organising a celebration of the opening of the Britannia section of the greenway in July 2018, as the transformation of this section is astonishing – see the photographs above.
+We had a great day celebrating the opening of the Britannia section of the greenway on 7 July 2018.
+The transformation of this section is astonishing – see the photographs above.
 You can see lots more before and after images here.

 There’s lots more information about Lancashire County Council’s work on the East Lancashire Strategic Cycleway Network on their website.